 Domenic, along with his two brothers, played an intricate role in growing the Grieco Automotive Group over the past two decades.
-The group now consists of thirteen dealerships operating in the states of California, Florida, Rhode Island and Massachusetts.
+The group now consists of 14 dealerships operating in the states of California, Florida, Rhode Island and Massachusetts.
 Many of the Grieco franchises have won numerous manufacturer awards including those for customer satisfaction as well as President's Awards.
-Annual sales for 2021 in the Grieco organization has exceeded over 23,000 vehicles.
+Annual sales in the Grieco organization have exceeded over 26,000 vehicles.

 Domenic and the Grieco family are strong supporters of local charities and organizations.
 They have hosted the St. Jude’s Children’s Research Hospital fundraising event for many years and helped raise over $2 million for cancer research.
 Aside from St. Jude’s, their philanthropic efforts spread over many organizations such as Special Olympics, The Humane Society, Home and Hospice Care of Rhode Island, Toys for Tots, Feeding America, Water for Cambodia, The Make-A-Wish Foundation, Best Foot Forward Foundation, Hasbro Children's Hospital and other local, southern New England charities.